Mentoring Academic-Research Careers (MARC)

 - postdoctoral fellow

-- junior faculty with 0–6 years of teaching and research experience or below the level of associate professor
+- junior faculty with a PhD who has 0–6 years of teaching and research experience or below the level of associate professor

 MARC mentors must meet any one of the following eligibility requirements:

-- junior faculty willing to serve as mentors to PhD students and/or post-doctoral fellows
+- junior faculty with a PhD who is willing to serve as a mentor to PhD students and/or post-doctoral fellows

 - associate professor